A-Random-NOVA-Team/reminder-app/backend/README.md

 from httpx import AsyncClient
 from sqlalchemy.ext.asyncio import AsyncSession

-from app.main import app
+from main import app
-from app.models import Pet, User
+from models import Pet, User

 async def test_create_new_pet(